 BOOK YOUR EV

-Check out our EV itineraries and plan your chosen loop in the North or South Island for pick up/drop off in either Auckland or Queenstown.
+Cant decide Auckland or Queenstown?
+Use our suggested EV itineraries to help plan your chosen loop and lock in your vehicle.
 Enquire/Book here or free call us any time 0800 081 032.

 BOOK YOUR HOLIDAY PARKS

+Next steps are to book in your holiday park powered sites!
 We have partnered with some of New Zealand's best holiday parks who now offer EV friendly sites.
 This means you will be able to charge your vehicle and power the house simultaneously during your stay.
 If any EV specific charging site isnt available, you can still charge on a regular powered site.
-Check out all the Holiday Parks on our electric itineraries here.
+Check out all of the suggested the Holiday Parks on our electric itineraries here.

 DOWNLOAD YOUR ‘ON THE ROAD’ TOOLS